NativeScript/docs-v7/tutorial/ng-chapter-4.md

 > * You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.
 > * The “tns-core-modules” package only includes compiled JavaScript code to cut down on file size.
 You can find the TypeScript code for each of these modules in the [main NativeScript GitHub repo](https://github.com/NativeScript/nativescript), for instance here’s the [color module’s source code](https://github.com/NativeScript/nativescript/tree/master/tns-core-modules/color).

 The `*.ios.*` and `*.android.*` naming convention should look familiar, as it’s the exact same convention we used to include Android- and iOS-specific styling in [chapter 2](ng-chapter-2).
 NativeScript uses this same convention to implement its modules on iOS and Android.
-Now that you know where these modules are, let's take a closer look at what else they can do for your app, starting with a closer looks at what you can do with NativeScript’s UI elements.
+Now that you know where these modules are, let's examine what else they can do for your app, starting with a closer look at what you can do with NativeScript’s UI elements.

 ## 4.1: UI elements